PEZ/backseat-driver/README.md

 To ask Backseat Driver for advice, press <kbd>ctrl</kbd>+<kbd>alt/option</kbd>+<kbd>,</kbd>.
 You should expect it to work like in the demo video above.

+### The Backseat Driver Menu

+In the status bar you will have a button titled **Backseat** which opens up the Backseat Driver menu.
+It lets you:

+* Ask the AI for assistance
+* Show the output channel

 ### Tips

 In the demo above I have placed the Backseat Driver output channel in the **Secondary Sidebar**.
 (Search for it in the Command Palette if you're not in the know).